 On the coast of British Columbia, Squamish winds sweep down fjords to the sea.
 In winter they arrive at the sea doing 35 knots and sometimes a lot more.
 In the area of Juneau, Alaska, the cold descending Taku wind can be powerful.

-In Europe, probably the best-known katabatic wind is the Mistral which is created by cold air from the Alps sinking into the Rhone valley, racing down the Rhone, over Marseille and south out to sea.
+In Europe, probably the best-known katabatic wind is the Mistral which is created by cold air from the Alps sinking into the Rhone valley, racing down the Rhone, through Avignon and Marseille, and south out to sea.
 Other similar winds are the Bora which blows from the Balkans south-west over the Adriatic, and the Meltemi which blows south over the Greek islands.
 They tend to start in the early afternoon and blow at Force 4-7 until sunset.
 The Sailing Directions for the North Atlantic & Mediterranean published by the National Geospatial-Intelligence Agency list thirty-seven other winds of this sort in the Mediterranean alone.
 Last time we looked, the Sailing Directions could be downloaded from this page on the www.nga.mil site.

 Föhn winds.
 Not a problem for sea kayakers, but worth mentioning.
 Where mountains stand by the sea, it is well known that an onshore wind will be forced upwards until it sheds its moisture as cloud and rain.
 If the prevailing wind is onshore, the usual weather on a mountainous coast is overcast, wet and cool and the natural landscape is forest, boulders shaggy with moss, frequent steep rivers and patches of bog.
 However if the wind blows offshore the coast may be warm and dry because of föhn winds.
 Having already been forced up over the mountains from inland, wind reaching the sea is dry and perhaps as much as 10°C (18°F) warmer than on the other side of the mountains.